Skip to content

 Event Summary

-California has introduced the “Blocking Anticompetitive Self-preferencing by Entrenched Dominant platforms (BASED) Act,” becoming the first state to propose heavy-handed, tech-specific antitrust rules that mirror the European Union’s Digital Markets Act.
-Announced by state senator Scott Wiener at an event hosted by the industry group Y Combinator, the BASED Act aims to rein in purported anticompetitive behavior by America’s leading technology platforms—many of which call California home.
-Specifically, the legislation focuses on banning so-called “self-preferencing,” a common practice in the digital economy where firms integrate complementary services.
+California introduced the “Blocking Anticompetitive Self-preferencing by Entrenched Dominant platforms (BASED) Act,” becoming the first state to propose heavy-handed, tech-specific antitrust rules that mirror the European Union’s Digital Markets Act (DMA).
+Specifically, the legislation focused on banning so-called “self-preferencing,” a common practice in the digital economy where firms integrate complementary services.
+While the BASED Act died in the California Senate Committee on Privacy, Data, Technology & Commerce on April 20, the specter of federal DMA-inspired legislation looms large.

-Please join ITIF’s Schumpeter Project on Competition Policy for a panel with top experts to discuss this proposed legislation, its implications for competition in California, and its potential effects on America’s leading tech firms, innovation, and consumers.
+Please join ITIF’s Schumpeter Project on Competition Policy for a panel with top experts to discuss these bills, their implications for competition in the United States, and their potential effects on America’s leading tech firms, innovation, and consumers.

 Questions for the speakers?
 Ask on Slido.